Devotees pay obeisance at Ragnya Devi temple for annual Kheer Bhawani mela | Entertainment

 The mela is an annual feature of bonhomie between Kashmir Pandits and Muslims as the local Muslims have been making arrangements for their Pandit brethren.

 The Muslims used to put up stalls every year outside the shrine and prepare Kheer (pudding) and other items for the use of devotees.
-However, this year, owing to COVID, not many stalls were put up, even as langer and other arrangements were put in place.
+However, this year, owing to Covid, not many stalls were set up, even as langer and other arrangements were made.
+Devotees also thronged other shrines of Ragnya Devi at Manzgam in Kulgam district, Tikker in Kupwara, Tripursundri shrine at Devsar in Kulgam, at Logripora in Anantnag and at Rainthan in Budgam.
+BJP Kashmir spokesman Rajiv Pandita travelled from Jammu to Manzgam for the celebrations and was part of a team that organised arrangements at the temple. ''We made it a point to pay our obeisance at the shrines.
+Covid did not stop us from praying to Mata Kheerbhawani, the presiding deity of Kashmir,'' Pandita said.

+''This is the first time that hawans, community kitchens and mass prayers were not held by Kashmiri Pandits in most of the these ancient shrines due to Covid restrictions,'' Kuldeep Raina, the president of Manzgam Prabhandak Committee (MPC), said.

+The temple was damaged after militants exploded a bomb and killed a temple priest by slitting his throat in 1990.
+The Manzgam Prabhandak Committee renovated the damaged temple at Manzgam and reconstructed a yatri niwas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)